dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/kestrel/endpoints.md

 The `Configure(IConfiguration, bool)` overload can be used to enable reloading endpoints when the configuration source changes.
 Reloading endpoint configuration is enabled by default.
 If a change is signaled, the following steps are taken:

-* The new configuration is compared to the old one, and any endpoint without configuration changes is not modified.
+* The new configuration is compared to the old one, and any endpoint without configuration changes isn't modified.
 * Removed or modified endpoints are given 5 seconds to complete processing requests and shut down.
 * New or modified endpoints are started.